pinnecke/karbonit/INSTALL.md

 A tool to work with Carbon files (called `carbon-tool`) is shipped with this library.
-This tool is automatically built when `make` is called, and installed via `make install`.
+This tool is automatically built when `make` is called.
 However, to build the tool via its target, type

 ```